About Us

 Clinical Director

-Laura is a Board Certified Behaviour Analyst who has been using ABA to improve the lives of people since 2000.
+Laura is a Board Certified Behaviour Analyst and Registered Behaviour Analyst (Ont.) who has been using ABA to improve the lives of people since 2000.
 She has worked in both the public and private sector, locally, provincially, and internationally.
 In addition, she has been teaching behaviour analysis at the post secondary level since 2006.

 Laura is passionate about fostering collaborative relationships with colleagues, families, and other providers in order to provide the best service possible for families and children.
 In addition, she is keenly interested in helping clinicians develop an ethical and professional practice.